Strain Requirements

 Growing your cells

-We all know how to grow bacteria, but here are some steps to ensure you send a pure, clonal bacterial strain.
+Here are a few steps to ensure your strain is pure and clonal.
 Purity is important for obtaining the highest quality assembly.

 If you grow your cells in liquid broth, we recommend that you resuspend a single colony in 200 µL of a suitable sterile buffer (e.g. PBS), and use 100 μL as an inoculum.
 Following culture, we would recommend plating an aliquot of this fresh growth to ensure no contamination occurred during the process.